anushaghimire/School_District_Analysis/README.md

 We can see that the overall passing percentage decreased from 90.6% to 65%.
 But there was no difference in average reading score.
 Similarly the percentage of math score and percentage reading score decreased from 93 to 67% and from 97 to 69.6% respectively.

 - **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**

 Before replacing ninth grade, Thomas High School was one of the top 5 (2nd place) schools but after it did not make it to top 5 school list.

 -    **How does replacing the ninth-grade scores affect the following:**
-       - Math and reading scores by grade
+       - **Math and reading scores by grade**

-t
+The math and reading score for ninth grade is replaced ny NaN.
+There was not much difference in average maths scores for grade 11th and 12th but the average math score of 10th grade increased by 1 point.
+There was not difference in reading scores between grades.
+Thomas High School falls in the $630-$644/student spending range.

-       - Scores by school spending
+   - **Scores by school spending**

+   Thomas High School falls in the $630-$644/student spending range.
-       - Scores by school size
+   - **Scores by school size**

+   Thomas High School is defined as a medium sized school.
-        - Scores by school type
+   - **Scores by school type**

-##
-### There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data
+  Thomas High School is a charter school type.

 ## Summary:

-    There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced
+1. The overall passing rate for Thomas High School decreased from 90.6% to 65%.
+2. The ranking of Thomas High School dropped from 2nd to 8th position.
+3. There were not any significant difference in reading scores between grades.
+4. The overall math and reading scores were slightly changed.